SiliconCraft/sic43nt-server-aspnetcore/README.md

     * **Rolling Code:** Checked

 After completely customize SIC43NT Tag with the setting above, each time you tap the SIC43NT tag to NFC Phone (iPhone, Android or any NDEF support device), the web page will display a table of Tamper Flag, Time Stamp value and Rolling Code value which keep changing.
 Especially for the rolling code value, it will be a match between "From Tag" and "From Server" column.
 This mean that server-side applicationm (which calculate rolling code based on same Rolling Code Key) can check the authenicity of SIC43NT Tag.

-## Basic Concept of SIC43NT

-SIC43NT Tag provide 4 disticnt NDEF contents coded in Hexadecimal string which can be pass to web service directly.
-The contents including
-1. **UID** or **Unique ID** **:** 7-bytes UID of this Tag (i.e. "39493000012345")
-1. **Tamper Flag:** 1-byte content reflect status of tamper pin.
-If tamper pin is connected to the GND, the result is "00".
-Otherwise Tamper Flag will be "AA" by factory setting value.
-1. **Time-Stamp:** 4-bytes randomly increasing value (each step of increasing is 1 to 255).
-This content always increasing each time the tag has been read.
-1. **Rolling Code:** 4-bytes of stream cipher ([Mickey V1](http://www.ecrypt.eu.org/stream/ciphers/mickey/mickey.pdf)) with input from Time-stamp value as IV.

 ## Usage